backstage/backstage/docs/permissions/plugin-authors/03-adding-a-resource-permission-check.md

 - `getResources`: a function that accepts an array of `resourceRefs` in the same format you expect to be passed to `authorize`, and returns an array of the corresponding resources.
 - `resourceType`: the same value used in the permission rule above.
+- `permissions`: the list of permissions that your plugin accepts.
 - `rules`: an array of all the permission rules you want to support in conditional decisions.

 ```diff